-Ricochet Rabbit is a people lover and goofy boy that loves to play and be active.
+Ricochet Rabbit is a sweet boy that has been looking for his forever family for some time.
+He is a people lover and goofy boy that loves to play and be active.
+Good with dogs his size or larger.
 He is extremely loyal, athletic dog, he requires room to run with a fenced yard and a dog savvy adopter.
 His foster says he loves everyone that he meets.
 He is a hound mix estimated to be around 3 years old, weighing 70 lbs.
 Being a hound, he does have a prey drive, so a fenced yard is a must but he is not a barky hound.
 Here's more info about him:

 🐾 Trained on a training collar